starkware-libs/starknet-specs/README.md

-# StarkNet Specifications
+# Starknet Specifications

-This repository publishes different technical specifications pertaining to the implementation and interaction with StarkNet.
+This repository publishes different technical specifications pertaining to the implementation of and interaction with Starknet.

 ## API